Icacos – A Secluded Island Paradise

-When we last went, Captain Mingo’s prices started at $100 roundtrip.
+When we last went, Captain Mingo’s prices started at about $100 roundtrip.
 Prices vary by the number of people in the group, where he takes you, etc. Captain Mingo will also take you to reefs for snorkeling or to other out-islands.
 He takes payment at the end of the trip – so you know he will be back to pick you up at the end of the day!
 I know on of the boats has an online payment system you book ahead of time.
 You choice.

 If you're happy, let them know it — Don't forget to tip your your bartender, tour guide or trip operator if you enjoyed yourself.
 Gratuities are appreciated and typically aren't included in the price they charge you.